Archigan1/Crypto-Framework/README.md

 Check our (future!) documentation page for API usage.

 **NOTE:** The API *does, in fact, exist,* but we don't have any official documentation page yet.
-I'll sum it up here, with the classes and their methods (hover over the methods in the code for a description):
+I'll sum it up here, with the classes and their methods (hover over the methods in your code for a description):

 ```ts
 // Block class